fporciel2/4_FdF/README.md

 You can contact the author at:

 fporciel@student.42roma.it
-This source code collection contains personal implementations of some standard C language functions for educational purposes.
-It is not recommended to use it for purposes other than carrying out the projects assigned to students by the school 42.
+It is not recommended to use this program for purposes other than carrying out the projects assigned to students by the school 42.